Electricity (Supply) Act 1935: Provisions of the Act

 The Electricity (Supply) Act 1935 received royal assent on 12 February 1935.
 Its long title was ‘An Act to authorise the Central Electricity Board to make certain arrangements with authorised undertakers who are the owners of, or control, generating stations which are not selected stations; to authorise the Central Electricity Board to supply electricity directly to railway companies for certain purposes; to amend sections eleven and twelve of the Electricity (Supply) Act, 1926; and for purposes connected with the matters aforesaid.’

 The Act comprised four sections as follows.

 Section 1 (1) gave the Central Electricity Board the power to enter into agreements concerning operation with the owners or operators of generating stations that are not selected stations.
 Such agreements include regulating the manner in which the station is operated and maintained and including supplying electricity to the board and taking a supply from the board.

 Section 1 (2) required the Electricity Commissioners to inquire into the working of past arrangements to which Section 1 (1) applies, to ensure that arrangements did not entail a financial loss to the Board.

 Section 2 gave the Central Electricity Board the power to supply electricity to authorised undertakers at a price and a tariff specified by Section 11 of the 1926 Act.

 Section 3 specified the price to be charged by authorised undertakers for electricity supplied to railway companies.
 It gave the Electricity Commissioners the power to specify the charges and allowances to be included in the price to be charged.

 Section 4 gave the Central Electricity Board the power to supply electricity directly to railway companies.

 Section 5 defines the short title, citation, interpretation and extent of the Act.
 The Act did not extend to Northern Ireland.

 Operation of the Act

 The provisions of the Electricity (Supply) Acts 1882 to 1935 remained un-amended until the nationalisation of the industry under the Electricity Act 1947.

 Later Acts

-The Electricity Act 1947 (10 & 11 Geo.
-6, c.
-54), nationalised the UK electricity supply industry.
+The Electricity Act 1947 nationalised the UK electricity supply industry.
 The Electricity Commissioners, the power companies, and the joint electricity authorities were abolished.
 The ownership of electricity generation and transmission facilities was vested in the British Electricity Authority.